mattboan/express-jwt-react/README.md

 # express-jwt-react

-This project is to expore the fundamentals of JWT (JSON Web Tokens).
-Here is a screen shot:
+This project was aimed at understanding how to create a secure React JS SPA web app that allows for dynamaic routing based on current authentication/authorization status verified by an Express JS API using JWT tokens.

+Here is a screen shot of the React JS SPA web app login screen:

 <img src="./img/screenshot.png" />